Slack

 users:read

-5. This will prompt you to the OAuth Consent screen.
+Button. - This will prompt you to the OAuth Consent screen.
 Make sure you have selected the correct Slack Workspace by verifying the dropdown in the top-right corner.
-Click Allow.
+Click

-6. Copy the code that you received from Slack redirection URL query params and use this as auth_code inside create receiver payload.
+that you received from Slack redirection URL query params and use this asauth_code

 In order to send Slack notifications via Siren API, you need to create its receiver.
 To add a new slack receiver you need all credentials mentioned in this configuration.